 On the tech side, the cabin will gain a standard 8-inch touchscreen, an available 12-inch touchscreen infotainment center with a split-screen feature, an optional 12-inch digital gauge cluster, individually controlled interior lighting, SYNC 4 infotainment software, Trailer Reverse Guidance, Pro Trailer Backup Assist, wireless Android Auto and Apple CarPlay, available B&O audio systems with 8 or 18 speakers, and lots more.

 Ford hasn’t revealed the full powertrain details for the 2021 F-150, but it announced there will be an available 3.5-liter PowerBoost full-hybrid V6 engine that’ll pair a 47-horsepower electric motor with the 3.5-liter EcoBoost engine.
 This engine will be available in every trim level from the XL to Limited and will deliver a Ford-estimated 700 miles on a tank of fuel and a 12,000-pound towing capacity.
 This engine will pair with a 10-speed automatic transmission.

 Of course, crash-safety data isn’t available yet, but Ford announced the 2021 F-150 will gain Ford Co-Pilot360 2.0.
-This new system, which will come standard on all 2021 F-150 trims, will include forward-collision warning, automatic emergency braking with pedestrian detection, a rearview camera, automatic high-beam headlights, and more.
-There will also be an available Active Drive Assist that’ll allow hands-free driving in some areas.
+This new system will include forward-collision warning, automatic emergency braking with pedestrian detection, a rearview camera, automatic high-beam headlights, and more.
+There will also be an upgrade called Active Drive Assist (available at a later date) that’ll allow hands-free driving in some areas.
 This system will feature a camera that’ll monitor driver awareness to enable hands-free driving.
 Other available features will include left-turn crash prevention and active park assist.